<i>Plagianthus regius</i>(Plagianthus regius) hero image

 Ribbonwood

-Not Threatened
+Not specified

-Image credit: Ribbonwood (Plagianthus regius) - Photo by Wikipedia contributors, via Wikipedia
+Image credit: Ribbonwood (Plagianthus regius) - photo by Wikipedia contributors, via Wikipedia

 Plant Description

-Ribbonwood (Plagianthus regius), also known as lowland ribbonwood or mnatu, is a deciduous or semi-evergreen tree endemic to New Zealand.
+Ribbonwood ( Plagianthus regius ), also known as lowland ribbonwood or mānatu, is a deciduous or semi-evergreen tree endemic to New Zealand Discover more about native ferns.
 It is considered the tallest deciduous tree indigenous to New Zealand, typically growing to 15-20 meters, with some specimens reaching 25 meters.
 It exhibits heteroblasty, meaning it has distinct juvenile, intermediate, and adult growth forms.
 Juvenile plants are often bushy with dense, slender, interlacing, zigzag branchlets and small leaves, typically 7-15 mm long, often with 3-4 large lobes at the tip, resembling a duck's foot.
 Mature plants transition to a more typical tree form with a single trunk and much larger, leathery, oblong leaves, about 5 cm long by 3 cm wide, which can be opposite, alternate, or whorled.
 One of its most distinctive features is its smooth, grey bark that peels in thin, ribbon-like strips, giving it the common name "ribbonwood."
-In spring (September-November in New Zealand), it produces dense clusters of small (3-4 mm diameter), cream-colored to yellowish or greenish-white flowers that can be subtly fragrant.
+In spring (September-November in New Zealand), it produces dense clusters of small (3-4 mm diameter), cream-coloured to yellowish or greenish-white flowers that can be subtly fragrant.

 Quick Facts

-Ribbonwood (Mnatu) quick facts
+Plagianthus regius quick facts

 Scientific Name Plagianthus regius